-(i) A health care service plan may not reduce or eliminate coverage as a result of the requirements of this section.
+- (i) A health care service plan-may shall not reduce or eliminate coverage as a result of the requirements of this section. - (i) Nothing in this section shall be construed to - (j) This section does not deny or restrict in any way the department's authority to ensure plan compliance with this chapter-when if a plan provides coverage for prescription drugs. - SEC.
+3. Section 10176.61 of the Insurance Code is amended to read: - 10176.61. (a) Every An insurer issuing, amending, delivering, or renewing a disability insurance policy on or after January 1, 2000, that covers hospital, medical, or surgical expenses shall include coverage for the following equipment and supplies for the management and treatment of insulinusing diabetes, non-insulin-using diabetes, and gestational diabetes as medically necessary, even if the items are available without a prescription: - (1) Blood glucose monitors and blood glucose testing strips. - (2) Blood glucose monitors designed to assist the visually impaired. - (3) Insulin pumps and all related necessary supplies. - (4) Ketone urine testing strips. - (5) Lancets and lancet puncture devices.

-- (j) Nothing in this section shall be construed to deny or restrict in any way the department's authority to ensure plan compliance with this chapter when a plan provides coverage for prescription drugs. - SEC.
-3. Section 10176.61 of the Insurance Code is amended to read: - 10176.61. (a) Every An insurer issuing, amending, delivering, or renewing a disability health insurance policy on or after January 1, 2000, that covers hospital, medical, or surgical expenses shall include coverage for the following equipment and supplies for the management and treatment of insulin-using diabetes, non-insulin-using diabetes, and gestational diabetes as medically necessary, even if the items are available without a prescription: - (1) Blood glucose monitors and blood glucose testing strips. - (2) Blood glucose monitors designed to assist the visually impaired. - (3) Insulin pumps and all related necessary supplies. - (4) Ketone urine testing strips. - (5) Lancets and lancet puncture devices. - (6) Pen delivery systems for the administration of insulin. - (7) Podiatric devices to prevent or treat diabetes-related complications. - (8) Insulin syringes. - (9) Visual aids, excluding eyewear, to assist the visually impaired with proper dosing of insulin. - (b) Every An insurer issuing, amending, delivering, or renewing a disability health insurance policy on or after January 1, 2000, that covers prescription benefits shall include coverage for the following prescription items if the items are determined to be medically necessary: - (1) Insulin. - (2) Prescriptive medications for the treatment of diabetes. - (3) Glucagon. - (c) The coinsurances and deductibles for the benefits specified in subdivisions (a) and (b) shall not exceed those established for similar benefits within the given policy. - (d) (1) Notwithstanding subdivision (c), for every insurer issuing, amending, delivering, or renewing a health insurance policy on or after January 1, 2021, the copayment for an insulin prescription covered pursuant to subdivision (b) shall not exceed fifty dollars (\$50) per 30-day supply, or one hundred dollars (\$100) for a supply exceeding 30 days, regardless of the amount or type of insulin prescribed.
+- (6) Pen delivery systems for the administration of insulin. - (7) Podiatric devices to prevent or treat diabetes-related complications. - (8) Insulin syringes. - (9) Visual aids, excluding eyewear, to assist the visually impaired with proper dosing of insulin. - (b) Every An insurer issuing, amending, delivering, or renewing a disability insurance policy on or after January 1, 2000, that covers prescription benefits shall include coverage for the following prescription items if the items are determined to be medically necessary: - (1) Insulin. - (2) Prescriptive medications for the treatment of diabetes. - (3) Glucagon. - (c) The coinsurances and deductibles for the benefits specified in subdivisions (a) and (b) shall not exceed those established for similar benefits within the given policy. - (d) (1) Notwithstanding subdivision (c), a health insurance policy that is issued, amended, or renewed on or after January 1, 2022, shall not impose a deductible on an insulin prescription drug. - (2) For purposes of this subdivision, "insulin prescription drug" means a prescription drug that contains insulin and is used to control blood glucose levels to treat diabetes.